mrperrytpx/garbgarb/README.md

 #### `Why did you build this project?`

-I built this project to mainly teach myself Next.js, Typescript and TailwindCSS because those seem like valuable skills to have in web development.
+I built this project primarily to teach myself Next.js, Typescript and TailwindCSS because those seem like valuable skills to have in web development.
 I also wanted to challenge myself to step out of my comfort zone as well as build a good project for my portfolio.

 #### `What did you learn?`